Becoming Eligible for Medicare

 Aetna/Innovation Health and CareFirst BlueChoice Advantage

-- If you are enrolled in the Aetna/Innovation Health or CareFirst BlueChoice Advantage plans, when you become eligible for Medicare, you will automatically transitioned to the Medicare supplemental plan.
-If you are covered by the BlueChoice Advantage plan, FCPS will transfer you and your dependents to the Aetna/Innovation Health plan.
+- If you are enrolled in the Aetna/Innovation Health when you become eligible for Medicare, you will automatically transitioned to the Aetna Medicare Advantage plan.
+If you are covered by the BlueChoice Advantage plan, FCPS will transfer you and your dependents to the Aetna Medicare Advantage plan.

-- If you do not want to participate in the Aetna/Innovation Health plan, you may elect to enroll in Kaiser Permanente Medicare Plus plan (subject to service area restrictions described below).
+- If you do not want to participate in the Aetna Medicare Advantage plan, you may elect to enroll in Kaiser Permanente Medicare Advantage plan (subject to service area restrictions described below).

 - You may not elect the CareFirst BlueChoice Advantage plan once you are eligible for Medicare.

-- If you want to continue with Kaiser when you become eligible for Medicare, you must take action to enroll in the Kaiser Permanente Medicare Plus plan.
-Medicare’s rules do not allow for automatic enrollment in the Medicare Plus Plan.
+- If you want to continue with Kaiser when you become eligible for Medicare, you must take action to enroll in the Kaiser Permanente Medicare Advantage plan.
+Medicare’s rules do not allow for automatic enrollment in the Medicare Advantage Plan.

-- Enrollment in the Kaiser Medicare Plus plan is subject to federal government guidelines that require residence in the plan’s Medicare service area.
+- Enrollment in the Kaiser Permanente Medicare Advantage plan is subject to federal government guidelines that require residence in the plan’s Medicare service area.
 You must live—and your Social Security address must be—in the Kaiser Medicare service area, which may be different than the Kaiser Permanente Service area.
-Therefore, submitting an application does not guarantee your enrollment in Kaiser’s Medicare Plus plan.
+Therefore, submitting an application does not guarantee your enrollment in the Kaiser Permanente Medicare Advantage plan.
 You should contact Kaiser Permanente’s customer service unit at 301-468- 6000 to ensure that your residential zip code is in the service area.

 Medicare Rx (Medicare Part D)

-- Your FCPS prescription coverage—either with Express Scripts (for Aetna/Innovation Health members) or Kaiser Permanente—is currently more comprehensive than Medicare Part D provisions and meets the Centers for Medicare and Medicaid Services (CMS) creditable coverage requirements.
+- Your FCPS prescription coverage—either with CVS Caremark/SilverScript (for Aetna/Innovation Health members) or Kaiser Permanente—is currently more comprehensive than Medicare Part D provisions and meets the Centers for Medicare and Medicaid Services (CMS) creditable coverage requirements.

-- If you elect to participate in either the Aetna/Innovation Health or Kaiser Medicare Plus plans, you automatically have prescription drug coverage with Express Scripts or Kaiser Permanente.
+- If you elect to participate in either the Aetna Medicare Advantage plan or the Kaiser Permanente Medicare Advantage plan, you automatically have prescription drug coverage with CVS Caremark/SilverScript or Kaiser Permanente.
 You are not required to enroll in a Medicare Rx plan.
 Enrollment in a separate Medicare Rx plan will cause your FCPS prescription drug coverage to be canceled.